maplet2/AMATH582_Homeworks/README.md

 # AMATH582_Homeworks
-A collection of assignments from AMATH582 class.
+A collection of assignments from class AMATH582.